Ottobah Cugoano: Early life

 He was born Quobna Ottobah Cugoano (Note: "The British Library has a copy of the 1791 edition [of Cugoano's book] in which the author's name is printed at the end as 'Quobna Ottobah Cugoano'.
 Ray A Kea, A Cultural and Social History of Ghana from the Seventeenth to the Nineteenth Century, Lewiston, NY, 2012, notes that the modern version of 'Quobna' would be 'Kwabena', meaning 'born on Tuesday', and 'Ottobah' meant 'second-born', so he must have had a brother or sister.") in 1757 in Agimaque (Ajumako) in the Gold Coast (modern-day Ghana).
 He was born into a Fante family and his family was close to the local chief.

 At the age of 13, Cugoano was kidnapped with a group of children, sold into slavery and transported from Cape Coast on a slave ship to Grenada.
 He worked on a plantation in the Lesser Antilles until he was purchased in 1772 by Alexander Campbell, a Scottish plantation owner, who took him into his household.

 Late in 1772, Campbell took Cugoano with him on a visit to England, where Cugoano was able to secure his freedom.
-It is thought possible that encouragement for him to gain freedom may have come from the pivotal case Somerset v Stewart, involving James Somerset who had escaped from enslavement, which in June 1772 challenged the legal basis of slavery in England and Wales.
+It is thought possible that encouragement for him to gain freedom may have come from the pivotal case Somerset v Stewart, involving James Somerset, who had escaped from enslavement.
+In June 1772 its ruling challenged the legal basis of slavery in England and Wales.

 On 20 August 1773, Cugoano was baptised at St James's Church, Piccadilly, as "John Stuart – a Black, aged 16 Years".